Cofertility and &Mother are proud to introduce Level the Playing Field, an initiative to help promote fertility freedom for women in sports

 Speed

-Consider this: with a fresh egg donation cycle, you might wait one to three months for your donor to complete all necessary screenings and synchronize her cycle with yours.
+With a fresh egg donation cycle, you might wait one to three months for your donor to complete all necessary screenings and synchronize her cycle with yours.
 When you match with a donor in our frozen program, you could potentially be ready to create embryos within days of matching.
 For many intended parents, especially those who feel that time is of the essence, this acceleration of the process can be a game-changer.

 Cofertility’s fresh egg donation program

-While matching with a donor from our frozen egg donation program offers significant advantages, matching with a donor from our fresh egg donation program also has its own unique benefits that many intended parents find appealing.
+Matching with a donor from our fresh egg donation program also has its own unique benefits that many intended parents find appealing.

 Fresh egg embryo creation